 Meet "Hansen's On The Right Pathe" (Pathe)

 Pathe was our pick pup from Zeus and Ellie's 2016 litter.
 Watch out for this little girl because she is her father's daughter!
 Wow!
-She is a spitfire on the trail!
+She has huge personality and is a spitfire on the trail!
 As required in all of our hounds, Pathe has tons of prey and hunt drive, is naturally fearless, is mentally stable, is extremely social, is structurally correct, and loves people.
-OFA tests will be done when Pathe turns 2 in 2018.
-Providing she passes ALL of her clearances, we will plan a litter from Pathe in 2018.
+OFA tests can be seen on OFFA.org.

 Meet "Ananda aka Adonis"